Next Space Technologies for Exploration Partnerships: Human landing systems (Moon)

 In December 2018 NASA announced that it was issuing a formal request for proposals as Appendix E of NextSTEP-2 allowing American companies to submit bids for the design and development of new reusable systems allowing astronauts to land on the lunar surface.
 On February 14, 2019, NASA hosted an Industry Forum at NASA HQ to provide an overview of the Human Landing System (HLS) BAA.
+Project funding of $3.3 billion was requested but by the time an omnibus appropriations bill was passed in December 2020, only $850 million was available.

 In April 2019 NASA announced a formal request for proposals for Appendix H of NextSTEP-2 allowing American companies to submit bids for the design and development of the Ascent Element of the Human Landing System (HLS) including the cabin used during landings.
 This was later extended to cover the entire lander - descent element, ascent element and transfer vehicle.

 NextSTEP-3

 Phase 3 ends with Deployment and Operational Status of Deep Space Habitation and Habitation Systems.

 Deep Space Transport

 This project is to develop a vehicle with crewed solar electric propulsion and able to fly to Mars orbit.
 It is a follow on project using some of the hardware, software and systems developed by NextSTEP.
 It is currently in the initial planning stage.